No Dogs Available

 What are “Dogs Like Drake Flynn?”

 “Dogs Like Drake Flynn” are based on the percentage of breeds the two dogs have in common.
 For example, two dogs that are both 27% Golden Retriever and 73% Poodle will have a score of 100%.
-Sometimes dogs with high scores look alike, and sometimes they don’t — either way the comparison is based on each dog’s unique DNA, which is much more accurate than judging by looks.
+Sometimes dogs with high scores look alike, and sometimes they don’t — either way the comparison is based on each dog’s unique DNA.

 “Full of husky attitude and energy!
 Very cuddly and so loving!
 Adopted in August 2021 through Taysia Blue Rescue.
 He’s taller and slightly heavier than your typical Husky, and he has littermates who are Malamute mixes.
 He’s insanely playful and very gentle with our 20 month old son.
 They’re best friends!
 He was potty trained in the first week we had him and he’s still working on his manners at almost 1 year old.
 Refuses to come inside when it’s snowy but LOVES cuddling with his family!”